-University of Chicago Consortium on School Research (UChicago Consortium) conducts research of high technical quality that can inform and assess policy and practice in the Chicago Public Schools.
+The UChicago Consortium conducts research of high technical quality that can inform and assess policy and practice in the Chicago Public Schools (CPS).
 We seek to expand communication among researchers, policymakers, and practitioners as we support the search for solutions to the problems of school reform.
-UChicago Consortium encourages the use of research in policy action and improvement of practice, but does not argue for particular policies or programs.
+The UChicago Consortium encourages the use of research in policy action and improvement of practice, but does not argue for particular policies or programs.
 Rather, we help to build capacity for school reform by identifying what matters for student success and school improvement, creating critical indicators to chart progress, and conducting theory-driven evaluation to identify how programs and policies are working.